leonardofaria/leonardofaria.net/content/posts/2020/10/27/how-to-use-git-aliases-to-increase-your-productivity.md

 1. Shell aliases don't need to be prefixed by the command `git`.
 2. I don't need to maintain a list of aliases since I can just learn the ones maintained by the Oh My Zsh community.

-> Protip: If you are using the default shell without any customization, I do recommend checking out the [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh/) project and [Wes Bos](https://wesbos.com/)' [Command Line Power User](https://commandlinepoweruser.com/).
+> Protip: If you are using the default shell without any customization, I do recommend checking out the <A href="https://github.com/ohmyzsh/ohmyzsh/">Oh My Zsh</A> project and [Wes Bos](https://wesbos.com/)' [Command Line Power User](https://commandlinepoweruser.com/).

 ## Conclusion